webhost/adaptivepayments-sdk-dotnet/README.md

 *	Add 'PayPal_AdaptivePayments_SDK.csproj' as 'Existing Project' to your solution

-*	In case of a higher version of Visual Studio, use the Visual Studio Convertion Wizard to target .NET Framework 2.0
+*	In case of a higher version of Visual Studio, use the Visual Studio Conversion Wizard to target .NET Framework 2.0

 *	Add reference to 'PayPal_AdaptivePayments_SDK' project